How to Avoid Enabling Your Child’s Addiction

 There are many ways in which parents enable their addicted children, although they don’t always realize it.
 Here are some of the actions they often take:

-- Accepting excuses – This allows your child to justify his or her substance abuse and rationalize the way he or she behaves rather than trying to deal with emotional problems in a healthier way.
+- Accepting excuses – This allows your child to justify his or her substance abuse and rationalize the way he or she behaves.
+Deal with emotional problems in a healthier way.

 - Paying bills – If you pay his or her bills, your child will never feel the financial impact of his or her addiction.

-- Making excuses– If you’re always calling up his or her school or work to make excuses about why he or she can’t come in, this shields your child from the impact of his or her addiction.
+- Making excuses– Stop calling up his or her school or work to make excuses about why he or she can’t come in.
+This shields your child from the impact of his or her addiction.

 - Driving him or her around – If your loved one has lost his or her license to drive it can be tempting to step in as chauffeur.
 However, this, again, is protecting your child from the consequences of his or her addiction.

-Although it can be hard to start setting boundaries for your child for the first time, it is a key step in helping him or her to recover from addiction.
+It can be hard to start setting boundaries for your child for the first time.
+This is a key step in helping him or her to recover from addiction.
 Gather everyone together who enables your child and talk about how you all can contribute toward making positive changes.
 If just one person continued enabling your child, the entire family’s progress will be rendered irrelevant.

 Here are some rules you should put in place for everyone involved: